pivotal/docs-tap/tap-gui/customize/customize-branding.md

     Where:

     - `BASE-64-IMAGE` is the image encoded in base64.
 VMware recommends a 512-pixel by 512-pixel PNG image with a transparent background.
-    - `PORTAL-NAME` is the name of your portal.
-This field supports lower and upper cases and spacing between words, for example: `Our Custom Developer Experience Portal`.
+    - `PORTAL-NAME` is the name of your portal, such as `Our Custom Developer Experience Portal`.

 1. Reinstall your Tanzu Application Platform GUI package by following steps in [Upgrading Tanzu Application Platform](../../upgrading.html).